Opportunity to Implement SCIENCE+C Pathway

 Massachusetts Department of Elementary and Secondary Education and Education Development Center (EDC) have partnered to bring this opportunity to MA high schools, with support from the National Science Foundation’s STEM+C program.
 The Science+C pathway is based on the Massachusetts Digital Literacy and Computer Science and Science and Technology Engineering frameworks, and on the Next Generation Science Standards.

-Participating teachers and students will play an important role in helping to study the impact of the program.
-Knowledge assessments will help both teachers and researchers understand how the integration of computational modeling helps students deepen their science learning.
-All enrolled teachers will receive the Science+C program, with teachers randomly assigned into two groups to implement the curriculum in either the 2021-2022 or 2022-2023 school year.
+Research activities: Participating teachers and students will play an important role in helping to study the impact of the program.
+Student knowledge assessments will help both teachers and researchers understand how the integration of computational modeling helps students deepen their science learning.
+All enrolled teachers will receive the Science+C content and professional development, with teachers randomly assigned into two groups to implement the curriculum in either the 2021-2022 or 2022-2023 school year.
+Learn more about the research.